mikejarrett/vim-markdown-extra-preview/README.md

 browser.

 The Python-Markdown library is included.
-However, Vim must be compiled with Python support (`+python`) and the matching version of Python must be installed on the system.
+However, Vim must be compiled with Python support (`+python` or `python3`) and the matching version of Python must be installed on the system.
 The plugin checks this when called and will fail with an error message if Python is not available.

 ## Usage

-There are two commands available:
+There are four commands available, two for Python3 (`:Me` and `:Mer`) and two for Python2 (`:Me2` and `:Mer2`):

-* Run the command `:Me` to preview the current buffer.
-This is the normal mode, converts the markdown buffer to a html file and open it in a new browser window or tab with the result.
+* Run the command `:Me` or `:Me2` to preview the current buffer.
+This is the normal mode, converts the markdown buffer to a html file and open it in a newr browser window or tab with the result.

-* Run the command `:Mer` to refresh the current buffer.
+* Run the command `:Mer` or `:Mer2` to refresh the current buffer.
 The intention of this mode is making it work together with a browser plugin that reload the page when it changes.
 Then, this mode don't open a new browser tab or window, only save the html file to the disk.
 With a plugin like the [Firefox's  Auto Reload][far] the browser tab it's automatically reloaded in order to view the changes.

   [far]: https://addons.mozilla.org/en-US/firefox/addon/auto-reload/

 ## Options